playcanvas/developer.playcanvas.com/content/en/user-manual/assets/textures/index.md

 ### Texture Filtering

 Texture filtering gives control over how the color of a texture mapped pixel is calculated.
-'Point' applied no filtering whereas 'Linear' will interpolate the color of a texel with those of its neighbours.
+'Point' applied no filtering whereas 'Linear' will interpolate the color of a texel with those of its neighbors.
 This produces better visual results, particularly as a texture is minimized (where the texture occupies fewer pixels on the screen than it has texels).

 ### Anisotropy